ltw-webdev-5/curriculum/portfolio-microdata.md

     before: |
       We’re now going to add MicroData to the website to help search engines understand the content and display better results.

       We’re specifically going to use the *MicroData* format but there are other formats like *RDFa* and *JSON-LD*.
+I enjoy JSON-LD but the syntax is very different from what you’re used to.
+[See the JSON-LD tutorial.](/topics/metadata-enhanced-semantics/#structured-data-with-json-ld)

       **On the HTML tags that represent specific information we’re going to add a new property: `itemprop="…"`.**